donejs/donejs/docs/guide.md

 npm install -g ios-sim
 ```

-We will use them to create an iOS application that can be tested in the iOS simulator.
+We will use these tools to create an iOS application that can be tested in the iOS simulator.

-Windows users should install the [Android Studio](https://developer.android.com/sdk/index.html) which gives all of the tools we need.
+Windows users should install the [Android Studio](https://developer.android.com/sdk/index.html), which gives all of the tools we need.

 Now we can install the DoneJS Cordova tools with: